The different types of mechanical sealing

-- linear translation (such as the sliding of a piston in a cylinder).
+- linear translation (relative sliding of a piston in a cylinder)

-- rotation (the relative rotation about a common axis of a shaft in a hub or a crank case).
+- rotation (relative rotation around a common shaft axis in a hub or housing).

 What is the difference between the seal and the dynamic seal?

 A seal is a device that prevents the passage of fluid from an adjacent enclosure.
 When it comes to ensuring a seal between two mechanical parts that are in motion relative to each other, the term "dynamic seal" is used.